AnthonyHeinrichs/odin-weather-app/README.md

 # odin-weather-app
-A weather application that uses the Opean Wather Map API to get current weather and forecast weather for the next 3 days.
+A weather application that uses the Opean Weather Map API to get current weather and forecast weather for the next 3 days.

 ## Live preview